 The general lesson

-Treat Kalshi's GET /fills as the only source of truth for execution prices and fees.
-Order-status tells you that an order filled, not at what price.
-This single fact — filled_price is empirically None on filled orders — should be wired into every Kalshi bot's accounting layer from day one, not discovered after a few hundred trades of fictional losses.
+Treat Kalshi's GET /portfolio/fills as the durable source of truth for execution prices and fees.
+A create-order response only covers fills generated while that request is processed; the fill ledger covers later partial fills too.
+That distinction should be wired into every Kalshi bot's accounting layer from day one, not discovered after a few hundred trades of fictional losses.

 It also reframes a common piece of bot-builder folklore.
 "My strategy loses money" is often, on inspection, "my accounting over-reports losses and the strategy is closer to breakeven than the dashboard claims."
 You cannot tune what you cannot measure.
 Fix the measurement first — then read our guide to Kalshi trading strategies with numbers you can trust.

-If you would rather not build and maintain this reconciliation layer yourself, our non-custodial Kalshi bot resolves every fill from /fills with a per-record drift guardrail wired in by default.
+If you would rather not build and maintain this reconciliation layer yourself, our non-custodial Kalshi bot resolves every fill from /portfolio/fills with a per-record drift guardrail wired in by default.

 Frequently Asked Questions